dotnet/csharplang/proposals/low-level-struct-improvements.md

 ## Open Issues

 ### Take the breaking change
 Consider for a minute a design where the compat problem was approached from the other direction.
 Effectively make it such that every method was implicitly `[RefFieldsEscape]` and then have an attribute that restores the span safety rules in place today.
-Say `[RefFieldDoesNotEsacpe]`.
+Say `[RefFieldDoesNotEscape]`.

 This would be a breaking change and it's easy to construct code samples that trigger an error when upgrading to a new version of C# (as demonstrated [here](#new-span-challenges)).
-It's hard to determine though how prevelant these types of patterns are.
+It's hard to determine though how prevalent these types of patterns are.
 Essentially methods which have both the following attributes:

 - Have a `Span<T>` or `ref struct` which has a `Span<T>` as
     - The return type